Administrative rule R657-9

 (j) Weber County: Ogden Bay within diked units or as posted and the portion of Harold S. Crane Waterfowl Management Area that falls within the county line.

-(2) "Personal watercraft" means a motorboat that is:
+(2) "Personal watercraft" means, for purposes of this section, a motorboat that is:

 (a) less than 16 feet in length;